Background

 Position of the Taxpayer

-In this case, the taxpayer rendered construction services and hired the right to use a trademark to identify itself in the market to enhance the positioning of the company and increase its sales.
-This filed several documents, such as reports, contracts, and photos, among others, to support the royalties paid and justify the deductibility of the expense.
+In this case, the taxpayer rendered construction services and hired the right to use a trademark to identify itself in the market to enhance the company’s positioning and increase its sales.
+It filed several documents, such as reports, contracts, and photos, among others, to support the royalties paid and justify the deductibility of the expense.

 Position of the Tax Administration